jhap1982/giveituruguay/2011/2011-11-09 - The O2, London, England/README.md

 ## Setlist

-Setlist
-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Tell Me Baby
+3. Tell Me Baby
-Universally Speaking
+4. Universally Speaking
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Factory of Faith
+7. Factory of Faith
-Otherside
+8. Otherside
-Right on Time
+9. Right on Time
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Hard to Concentrate
+11. Hard to Concentrate
-Higher Ground
+12. Higher Ground
-Wet Sand
+13. Wet Sand
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Under the Bridge
+17. Under the Bridge
-Give It Away
+18. Give It Away

 ## Notes